Lwin-Naing/User-Manual-English-/File.md

 ### Deleting a file

-To delete a file, click on the file you wish to delete in the layers in the left panel, make sure it is selected in blue, and then press the "trash can" symbol on the right side of the layer to delete it.
+If you want to delete a displayed file, click on the file you want to delete in the layers on the left panel so that it is selected in blue, then click on the "trash can" icon to the right of the layer to delete it.

 ![File7](https://github.com/CS-eukarya/User-Manual-English-/assets/154571156/5e80aa26-db86-4bb8-a173-a270a4dce881)